-Idling is a significant factor in the large number of emissions that the transportation industry produces.
+Idling is a significant factor in the number of emissions that the transportation industry produces.
 With drivers having mandated rest periods, it is not uncommon for them to sit in the truck with the engine running.
-Not only is this bad for the environment but it also wastes a lot of money.
+Not only is this bad for the environment but it also wastes a lot of fuel and money.
 The U.S. Department of Energy cites that idling burns up to 1/8th of a gallon of diesel fuel per hour.
 That equates to around $3 billion dollars of wasted fuel every year in the U.S. Additionally, rest period idling releases about 11 million tons of carbon dioxide and 55,000 tons of nitrogen oxide into the environment each year in the U.S.

 Maintain Vehicles Regularly

 Proper vehicle maintenance is another way that fleets can reduce their amount of emissions.
 Regular maintenance can ensure that the vehicle runs efficiently and that components such as tires, engines, and filters are in optimal condition.
 The U.S. Department of Transportation found that under-inflated tires lower gas mileage by 2% for every psi drop in the average pressure of tires.
 Fleet management systems like Tire Pressure Monitoring Systems (TPMS) can monitor tire psi and up to 34 wheel positions and report the status back to fleet managers.
 Other systems like Omnitracs RNT can run vehicle diagnostic tests on your vehicles and even request maintenance.
 Maintaining vehicle health will not only keep your fleet on the road, earning money but also helps the environment.

 Reduce Fuel Consumption